FLORIDA BAR ETHICS OPINION

 Association since its adoption of the Code of Professional Responsibility.
 Although certainly this

-should be answered by the Florida Committee without delaying its response to ascertain whether and
+inquiry should be answered by the Florida Committee without delaying its response to ascertain

 The Committee concludes that a member of the United States Congress in all probability

-Opinion 315 and subsequently ABA Formal Opinion 318 (Section V).
-Although federal law does not
+Formal Opinion 315 and subsequently ABA Formal Opinion 318 (Section V).
+Although federal

-prohibit congressmen or senators from engaging in private practice of law (except certain specified
+law does not prohibit congressmen or senators from engaging in private practice of law (except

-the House of Representatives, and to state and local offices, it is not uncommon for
+House of Representatives, and to state and local offices, it is not uncommon for them to

-them to continue the use of their names in the firms of which they are members.
+continue the use of their names in the firms of which they are members.
+Doubtless this

-Doubtless this practice has been established because these positions were at least
+practice has been established because these positions were at least originally considered

 The cited Opinion 192 was decided February 18, 1939, and to say the least, the time

-therefore, the Committee’s conclusion that unless in the unlikely case of the congressman or senator
+It is, therefore, the Committee’s conclusion that unless in the unlikely case of the congressman or

-whose public duties do not prevent him from in fact “actively and regularly” practicing law as a
+senator whose public duties do not prevent him from in fact “actively and regularly” practicing

-firm name, said name cannot be used in “professional notices” of the firm (DR -102(B)).
-The text of
+the law firm name, said name cannot be used in “professional notices” of the firm (DR -102(B)).

-telephone directory listings, law lists, legal directory listings, or other similar professional notices or
+signs, letterheads, telephone directory listings, law lists, legal directory listings, or other similar

 Further, in contemplation of EC 2-12, assuming the attorney-member of congress is not

-firm and should not hold himself out as being a practicing lawyer.
-This would preclude his name
+the firm and should not hold himself out as being a practicing lawyer.
+This would preclude his

-appearing in any manner on the firm’s letterhead or other professional notices, even with the
+name appearing in any manner on the firm’s letterhead or other professional notices, even with

 The Committee does not conclude that a member of the United States Congress can never